PiBrewing/craftbeerpi4-documentation/master/plugin-installation.md

 sudo pip3 uninstall cbpi4-pt100x
 ```

-## How to show the active plugins?
+## How to show the installed/active plugins?

 If you want to see the active plugins, you have two possibilities.
 The first option is from the command line.
 Just type: